 - APRs: The rate includes all the fees the lender charges the borrower.
 Lenders charge rates based on how much risk they will assume to approve a loan.

 - Cost to borrow: The total interest and fees charged by a lender represent how much it costs to get a loan for a specific term.

 - Fees charged: Typical fees: origination, late, insufficient funds, prepayment penalty, payment processing, and service.
 Choose a lender with fewer fees.

-- Short or long-term loan: A shorter term means your monthly payment is higher, but you pay less interest because you pay off the loan quicker.
-With a long-term loan, you’ll pay more interest because it takes longer to repay the loan.
+- Short or long-term loan: A shorter term in business loans means your monthly payment is higher, but you pay less interest because you pay off the loan quicker.
+You’ll pay more interest with a long-term loan because it takes longer to repay the loan.

-How To Get a Small Business Loan For Women?
+How To Get a Small Business Loan For a Woman?

-We all know that, when it comes to financing, we, female entrepreneurs, have it harder than our male peers.
+We all know that when it comes to financing, female entrepreneurs have it harder than our male peers.

-Here’s are the steps to get one of the best small business loans for women.
+Here are the steps to get one of the best minority small business loans for women.

 - Decide on how much money you need to borrow and how you’ll use it

 - Fill out the loan application to see if you prequalify